Concordium/concordium-web3id/test-tools/issuer-front-end/README.md

 To start the front end locally, do the following:

+-   Set the environment variable `BACKEND_API` to the address where the backend is started, e.g., `http://localhost:3000`
--   Run `yarn build` in this folder.
+-   Run `yarn build` in this folder, e.g., `BACKEND_API=http://localhost:3000 yarn build`
 -   Run `yarn start` in this folder.
 -   Open URL logged in console (typically http://127.0.0.1:8080).

 To have hot-reload (useful for development), do the following instead:

--   Run `yarn watch` in this folder in a terminal.
+-   Run `BACKEND_API=http://localhost:3000 yarn watch` in this folder in a terminal.
 -   Run `yarn start` in this folder in another terminal.
 -   Open URL logged in console (typically http://127.0.0.1:8080).